SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     1. The provided `tests.yaml` only runs on one operating system.
 Which one?

-    1. Alter the file such that it executes the test on the two other main operating systems that exist.
+    2. Alter the file such that it executes the test on the two other main operating systems that exist.

+        ??? success "Solution"

+            We can "parametrize" of script to run on different operating systems by using the `strategy` attribute.
+This attribute allows us to define a matrix of values that the workflow will run on.
+The following code will run the tests on `ubuntu-latest`, `windows-latest`, and `macos-latest`:

+            ```yaml linenums="1" title="tests.yaml"
+            jobs:
+              build:
+                runs-on: ${{ matrix.os }}
+                strategy:
+                  matrix:
+                    os: ["ubuntu-latest", "windows-latest", "macos-latest"]
+            ```

+    3. Can you also figure out how to run the tests using different Python versions?

+        ??? success "Solution"

+            Just add another line to the `strategy` attribute that specifies the Python version and use the value in the setup Python action.
+The following code will run the tests on Python versions

+            ```yaml linenums="1" title="tests.yaml"
+            jobs:
+              build:
+                runs-on: ${{ matrix.os }}
+                strategy:
+                  matrix:
+                    os: ["ubuntu-latest", "windows-latest", "macos-latest"]
+                    python-version: [3.10, 3.11, 3.12]
+                        uses: actions/setup-python@v5
+                steps:
+                - uses: actions/checkout@v4
+                - name: Set up Python
+                  uses: actions/setup-python@v5
+                  with:
+                    python-version: ${{ matrix.python-version }}
+            ```

 7. As the workflow is currently implemented, GitHub actions will destroy every downloaded package when the workflow has been executed.
 To improve this we can take advantage of `caching`: